Elephant bird: Taxonomy and evolution

-Species
+Systematic taxonomy and species

+All elephant birds are usually placed in the single family Aepyornithidae Bonaparte, 1853, but some authors suggest Aepyornis and Mullerornis should be placed in separate families within the Aepyornithiformes, with the latter placed into Mullerornithidae Lamberton, 1934.
+The authority of the order Aepyornithiformes is generally given as Newton 1884, after Alfred Newton's usage of Aepyornithes (originally spelled Æpyornithes) in the "Ornithology" article in the 9th edition of the Encyclopædia Britannica.
+However, Newton had already used Aepyornithes in an 1877 article in The Annals and Magazine of Natural History.
+The first use of Aepyornithiformes was by Max Fürbringer in 1888.

-Up to 10 or 11 species in the genus Aepyornis have been described, but the validity of many have been disputed, with numerous authors treating them all in just one species, A. maximus.
+At least 11 species in the genus Aepyornis have been named, but the validity of many have been disputed, with numerous authors treating them all in just one species, A. maximus.
 Up to three species have been described in Mullerornis.
 A major systematic review by Hansford and Turvey (2018) based on morphological analysis recognised only four valid elephant bird species, Aepyornis maximus, Aepyornis hildebrandti, Mullerornis modestus, and the new species and genus Vorombe titan to accommodate the largest elephant bird remains.
-However, the validity of Vorombe titan was later questioned by genetic sequencing data, which did not find Vorombe distinct from Aepyornis, and it has been suggested that specimens assigned to Vorombe merely represent large (perhaps female) specimens of A. maximus.
-Eggshells that have had their DNA sequenced from the far north of Madagascar may represent a third species of Aepyornis, due to their genetic distinctiveness from the other two species, but the lack of skeletal remains from this region renders this currently inconclusive.
+However, the validity of Vorombe titan was later questioned by genetic sequencing data, which did not find evidence for a third genus of elephant bird in sampled eggshell DNA sequences, and skeletal remains assigned to Vorombe were found within the genetic group containing Aepyornis maximus skeletal remains and eggshells (including those of the largest elephant bird eggs), and it has thus been proposed that specimens assigned to Vorombe actually represent large specimens of A. maximus, perhaps sexually dimorphic larger females, as is observed in the giant moa genus Dinornis.
+Eggshells that have had their DNA sequenced from the far north of Madagascar may represent a third species of Aepyornis, due to their genetic distinctiveness from the other two species, but the lack of skeletal remains from this region renders this currently inconclusive, and may instead represent a genetically distinctive subpopulation of A. hildebrandti.